Accessible day out in Greenwich

 Greenwich is also home to the Up The Creek comedy club, which has a great programme of stand-up comedy and open-mic nights.
 You can access the venue by four steps.

 While you’re in the area, take a thrilling climb over the roof of the iconic entertainment centre with Up at The O2.
-There are wheelchair climbs available which take around three hours, and offer a complimentary ticket for one personal assistant.
+There are wheelchair climbs available which take about three hours, and entry is free for a personal assistance.
 Enjoy this exhilarating experience as you soak up amazing views of the London skyline.

 Accessible hotels in Greenwich